EngMohamed05/fashion-mnist-classification/README.md

 ## Project Overview

-The notebook trains a fully connected neural network on the Fashion-MNIST dataset, which consists of 28x28 grayscale images of clothing items.
+The notebook trains a CNN network on the Fashion-MNIST dataset, which consists of 28x28 grayscale images of clothing items.
 The model learns to classify images into one of ten categories.

 ---